tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 [[👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden|🪨🌱 The Obsidian Garden]] is a open-source guide to creating your own [[📇 Terms/🧠 Knowledge Systems/Knowledge Management|Knowledge Management System]] with [Obsidian](https://obsidian.md).

-The garden is a system in itself - designed as a template for you to learn the basics of working with [[📇 Terms/🪨 Obsidian/Obsidian|Obsidian]]
+The garden is contained within in it's own system - designed as a template for you to learn the basics of working with [[📇 Terms/🪨 Obsidian/🪨 Obsidian|🪨 Obsidian]]

 ![[🖇 Attachments/the-knowledge-garden.png]]